Partnership with home

-- Children will need to seek information independently from reference materials such as encyclopaedias, books, CD ROMs and by doing so, are helped along the path to becoming independent learners.
+- Children will need to seek information independently from reference materials such as encyclopaedias and other reference books and by doing so, are helped along the path to becoming independent learners.

 - Having the responsibility of needing to meet deadlines promotes self discipline, an attribute which will impact on school work and beyond.